 Captain America: Brave New World Opens In Theaters On February 14, 2025

-In the spring of 2021, Deadline swooped in with one of the biggest superhero movie scoops of the year when it revealed that Captain America 4 was in the works and would follow up the Disney+ series that ended earlier that month.
-Fast-forward over a year, and Kevin Feige was front and center on the Hall H stage 2022 San Diego Comic-Con not only sharing the film’s new and official title — Captain America: New World Order — but also that it will open in theaters May 3, 2024.
-The official Marvel Twitter account followed up with this big announcement (one of many that night) with further confirmation of the title and release date as well as the movie’s logo, further adding to the excitement.
+In the spring of 2021, Deadline swooped in with one of the biggest superhero movie scoops of the year when it revealed that the flick was in the works and would follow up the Disney+ series that ended earlier that month.
+Fast forward over a year, and Kevin Feige was front and center on the Hall H stage 2022 San Diego Comic-Con not only sharing the film’s then-new and official title — Captain America: Brave New World— but also that it would open in theaters on May 3, 2024.
+The official Marvel Twitter account followed up that big announcement (one of many that night) with further confirmation of the title and release date as well as the movie’s logo, further adding to the excitement.

 Anthony Mackie Is Set To Reprise His Role As Captain America